Name and spelling variations: Ronia, Ronja, Rebeca, Rebecca, Rivka

 Zichron Yaakov, 1910: Ronya, Aaron and Sara Aaronsohn.

-There is no information on what happened with Ronya after this trip, whether she stayed in Constantinople with her sister Bertha, or instead went to Berlin.
+There is no information on what Ronya did after this trip, whether she stayed in Constantinople with her sister Bertha, or instead went to Berlin.

-It is probably around that time that she was introduced by her sister to Moritz Abraham, a successful merchant from Rustchuk, Bulgaria.
+It is probably around that time that she was introduced by her sister to Moritz Abraham, a wealthy merchant from Ruschuk, Bulgaria.

 In April 1912 the following document was issued by the Russian Consulate in Constantinople (in French) to affirm that - based on the "credible testimonies of two Russian citizens" - Ronya Datnowsky was not married.

 Ronya married Moritz Abraham in May 19, 1912 in Constantinople.

 Ronya and Moritz, wedding, Constantinople.
 "Souvenir of May 19th, 1912"